Infographic comparing factoring and reverse factoring processes with arrows and labels

 • Dispute reduction – Suppliers no longer need to be concerned with non-payment and fraudulent invoices because a third-party financial partner is involved, and all invoices are agreed upon beforehand.

-• Reduction in administrative work – You will spend less time dealing with payments and managing invoices and cash flow shortfalls.
+• Reduction in administrative work – You will spend less time dealing with payments, managing invoices, and cash flow shortfalls.

 • Supplier financing – It is easier for you to select the invoices you want to be paid faster under Viva’s quick pay program.